The Joy of Mirror Making: Parabolizing

 Autocollimation can be used with many tests.
 Autocollimation testing reflects the light from the mirror back on to itself using a large flat.
 Double the accuracy and a null test to boot.

 The Ronchi test is quick, easy and made from simple materials.
 Quickness is vital as I need to devise my next figuring strategy and make adjustments to my stroke or pitch lap and get on with it so that I can accomplish five or six figuring sessions in a single evening.
 Large and fast mirrors simply require many figuring sessions so the answer is to be able to get through them quickly.
-Easy is a must too: no touchy setups or finagling.
+Easy is a must too: no touchy setups or finagling nor a slew of images to be combined later.
 I leave my tester and mirror stand in place between tests.
 Accuracy means precision and repeatability and suitability to purpose.
 I need to precisely see all the mirror's errors, I need to see them consistently and I need to judge and prioritize the errors so that I can devise the next figuring step.
 I do not need to know if the error is say, 1/7 wave or 1/8 wave - I merely need to see the extent and severity of the error.
 The Ronchi test is blazingly fast and accurate given experience.

 The Bath Interferometer is absolutely wonderful, a revolution in the making for amateur mirror makers.
 The reference and test light beams travel the same path, negating instrument and air differences.
 By determining OPD (Optical Path Difference), the mirror's surface profile can be calculated.
-Invented and patented by Karl-Ludwig Bath, Wolfgang Rohr popularized the test while Dale Eason has written sophisticated open source software DFT Fringe.
+Invented and patented by Karl-Ludwig Bath, Wolfgang Rohr popularized the test while Dale Eason has written sophisticated open source software.

 With its accuracy and objectivity, the test is particularly suited for final parabolizing.
 Watch out for the tendency to chase zones with too small of sub-diameter tool to hit the numbers but that results in rough surfaces.